Fast, secure, risk-free booking guaranteed.

 Flying to remote Svalbard takes a while, so plan your journey ahead, and spend a day in town before departure on this tour.
 Your guide will organize for a minibus to transport you and your gear to your hotel in Longyearbyen.

-We also expect clients to respect local regulations and take measures to protect themselves, their guides, and the communities they’re traveling to.
-For more information on COVID-19 measures in Svalbard, Norway, please refer to the official information about international travel to Norway.
+We also expect you to respect local regulations and take measures to protect yourselves, your guides, and the communities you’re traveling to.